andersardo/gramps_Treemerge/README.md

       and index that in a free-text database
   * Use a person text-representation as a query to the free-text database
   * Test the top X results more detailed for a possible match
-  * Use a machine-learning tool like SVM or ensemble classification to categorise matches.
+  * Use a machine-learning tool like SVM or ensemble classification to categorize matches.
     They are machine-learning tools that you
     train to recognize and group objects (feature vectors) into categories.
     In this case feature vectors are comparisons between persons and categories are 'match' and 'no match'.